jfrog/partner-integrations/MSTeams/Platform/App/README.md

 <img src="https://raw.githubusercontent.com/jfrog/partner-integrations/main/MSTeams/Platform/App/images/ms-1.png" width="800">

+# On-premise JFrog Installation

+To use the Microsoft Teams integration with an on-premise JFrog installation, the network port `8082` will need to be exposed to the external network.
+See [JFrog System Requirements](https://www.jfrog.com/confluence/display/JFROG/System+Requirements#SystemRequirements-RequirementsMatrix) for more information.

+Then when configuring the JPD, include the network port in the JPD url, e.g. `https://example.com:8082`

 # Requirements

 * Your organization should have a cloud instance of the JFrog Platform version 7.27 or above.
 You can signup for a free cloud instance at: [https://jfrog.com/start-free/](https://jfrog.com/start-free/)